-Fig. 1.
+FIG. 1.
 Overview of aflow-SYM functionality and example of high-accuracy results. (a) A schematic highlighting how a symmetry element is tested on an arrangement of atoms.
-Outcomes of mapping the original atomic positions (solid circles) to their transformed counterparts (hollow circles) are grouped into the following categories: atom positions exactly map (left), atoms positions map within a tolerance ε (middle), or some/all of the atomic positions are not mapped (right). (b) Examples showing how distances and tolerances change between Cartesian and fractional coordinates. aflow-SYM considers lattice skewness in its mapping procedure to ensure it is correct regardless of the coordinate system. (c) An illustration of the different space groups found during a tolerance scan. (d) Results from a benchmark study, highlighting the accuracy of space groups calculated with different software packages compared to experiment (information provided by the Inorganic Crystal Structure Database). aflow-SYM has the fewest mismatches with experiment (best accuracy) across all 14 Bravais lattice types.
+Outcomes of mapping the original atomic positions (solid circles) to their transformed counterparts (hollow circles) are grouped into the following categories: atom positions exactly map (left), atoms positions map within a tolerance ε (middle), or some/all of the atomic positions are not mapped (right). (b) Examples are showing how distances and tolerances change between Cartesian and fractional coordinates. aflow-SYM considers lattice skewness in its mapping procedure to ensure it is correct regardless of the coordinate system. (c) An illustration of the different space groups found during a tolerance scan. (d) Results from a benchmark study, highlighting the accuracy of space groups calculated with different software packages compared to experiment (information provided by the Inorganic Crystal Structure Database). aflow-SYM has the fewest mismatches with experiment (best accuracy) across all 14 Bravais lattice types.

-- Lattice point group (pgroup): Describes the point group symmetry (rotations, inversion, and roto-inversions) of the lattice points. - Reciprocal lattice point group (pgroupk): Describes the point group symmetry (rotations, inversion, and roto-inversions) of the reciprocal lattice (i.e., Brillouin zone). - Crystallographic point group (pgroup_xtal): Describes the point group symmetry of the lattice faces [67,71]. - Dual of the crystallographic point group (pgroupk_xtal): Describes the point group symmetry of the dual of the crystallographic point group (i.e., irreducible Brillouin zone). - Patterson point group (pgroupk_Patterson): Describes the Patterson point group symmetry in reciprocal space, i.e., symmetry of the inter-atomic vectors. - Factor group representative (fgroup): Describes the rotations, inversion, roto-inversions, screws, and glides of the unit cell.
-Note, the factor group representative itself is not a group: the closure axiom is violated since the lattice translations are not present in the group [72]. - Space group (sgroup): Describes the rotations, inversion, rotoinversion, screws, and glides of the entire periodic crystal.
+of the unit cell.
+Note, the factor group representative itself is not a group: the closure axiom is violated since the lattice translations are not present in the group [78].

+- Space group (sgroup): Describes the rotations, inversion, roto-inversion, screws, and glides of the entire periodic crystal.
 Since the space group represents the symmetry of an infinite object, a finite number of space group operations are calculated in aflow-SYM (see Ref.
-[31] for details). - Atom-site point group (agroup): Describes the point group symmetry centered on each atom in the unit cell.
+49 for details). - Atom-site point group (agroup): Describes the point group symmetry centered on each atom in the unit cell.
 To make the calculation more efficient, aflow-SYM only calculates the atom point group operations for symmetrically-inequivalent atoms and transforms them for the other atoms.
-The symmetricallyequivalent atoms are grouped into an istoms object (analogous to Wyckoff positions).
+The symmetricallyequivalent atoms are grouped into an iatoms object (analogous to Wyckoff positions).

-Note that the Patterson point group is a new addition featured after the original publication of Ref.
-[31].
-All the aforementioned symmetry groups are guaranteed to be commensurate with crystallographic conventions due to a variety of consistency checks implemented into the routines.
+Note that the Patterson point group is a new addition

+featured after the original publication of Ref.
+49. All the aforementioned symmetry groups are guaranteed to be commensurate with crystallographic conventions due to a variety of consistency checks implemented into the routines.
 Any discrepancies initiate the adaptive tolerance scheme to change the symmetry tolerance (ε{sym}) and recalculate all symmetry groups until consistency is achieved.

 Symmetry representations.
 All crystallographic symmetry representations are categorized as either a i. translation, ii. fixed-point (rotations, inversion, and roto-inversions), or iii. fixed-point free (screws and glides) operations.
 For each of these symmetry elements, aflow-SYM provides multiple representations to cater to different applications.
-Translations are represented as 3×1 vectors, fixed-point operations are represented as 3×1 vectors, fixed-point operations are represented as 3×1 vectors, fixed-point operations are represented as 3×1 vectors, fixed-point operations are represented as 3×1 vectors, fixed-point operations are represented as 3×3 matrices, and fixed-point free elements are a combination of the two.
+Translations are represented as 3×1 vectors, fixed-point operations are represented as 3×3 matrices, and fixed-point free elements are a combination of the two.
 All of these symmetry elements are returned in both Cartesian and fractional (direct) coordinate systems.

-aflow-SYM provides additional representations for pure rotations, comprising the SO(3) Lie group [73], including the axis-angle representation, matrix generator (so(3), Lie algebra), quaternion (4×4 matrix and 4×1 matrix), SU(2) Lie group (2×2 complex matrix), and su(2) Lie algebra (2×2 complex matrix).
+aflow-SYM provides additional representations for pure rotations, comprising the SO(3) Lie group [79], including the axis-angle representation, matrix generator (so(3), Lie algebra), quaternion $(4 \times 4 \text{ matrix})$, and 4×1 matrix), SU(2) Lie group $(2 \times 2 \text{ complex matrix})$, and su(2) Lie algebra $(2 \times 2 \text{ complex matrix})$.